clastix/kamaji-etcd/docs/restore.md

 - `-n etcd_namespace`: Namespace of the etcd StatefulSet (default: `kamaji-system`)
 - `-f snapshot`: Snapshot file to restore from (required)

+### Notes

+- Ensure that the snapshot file is accessible and the necessary secret `backup-storage-secret` for accessing the storage is configured in the same namespace.
+- The script uses `kubectl` commands, so ensure you have the necessary permissions to perform these operations.
+- The Kubernetes project recommends you should stop all the control plane components before restoring the etcd datastore.
+[Here](https://kubernetes.io/docs/tasks/administer-cluster/configure-upgrade-etcd/#restoring-an-etcd-cluster).

 ### Example:

 ```bash